happywlu/CroTrait/README.md

-# CroTrait: A portable tool for in silico species identification, serotyping and multilocus sequence typing of Cronobacter genus
+# CroTrait: A portable tool for *in silico* species identification, serotyping and multilocus sequence typing of Cronobacter genus
 ![icon](assist/icon.jpg)

 ## Introduction

-This is the homepage of CroTrait, a
+This is the homepage of CroTrait, a software package that

 **CroTrait** is a program written in python and the external software **BLAST+** and **MEGA** need to be installed and configured locally:<br>